davidhalter/jedi/SECURITY.md

 If security issues arise, we will try to fix those as soon as possible.

-Due to Jedi's nature, Security Issues will probably be extremely rare, but we will neverless treat them seriously.
+Due to Jedi's nature, Security Issues will probably be extremely rare, but we will of course treat them seriously.

 ## Reporting Security Problems